-Wensum Junior School in Norwich, UK, investigated the effectiveness of using Clicker to support students who find the writing process challenging.
+Wensum Junior School in Norwich investigated the effectiveness of using Clicker to support pupils who find the writing process challenging.
 Both children with additional needs and those without were included in the study.

 Some key findings:

-amountof words they could write in one writing session increase by 2.5 times, with almost 3 times the number of multi-syllabic words being used.
+amountof words they could write in one writing session increase by 2.5 times, with almost three times the number of multi-syllabic words being used.

-- Use of Clicker resulted in a huge drop in grammar and spelling errors in students' work; almost 3 times fewer mistakes were made.
+- Use of Clicker resulted in a huge drop in grammar and spelling errors in pupils' work; almost three times fewer mistakes were made.

-- Students using Clicker worked more independently, with less reliance on additional teacher support.
+- Pupils using Clicker worked more independently, with less reliance on additional teacher support.

-- Overall, students were able to produce a much higher level of writing, doubling the
+- Overall, pupils were able to produce a much higher level of writing, doubling the

 amountof legible sentences in their work when using Clicker.

-"Our investigations have been overwhelmingly positive in favor of this intervention supporting an inclusive learning environment."
+"Our investigations have been overwhelmingly positive in favour of this intervention supporting an inclusive learning environment."